timothy-huang/my_blog/_posts/2022-05-23-What makes a society successful?.md

 # Money doesn't make you happier

-Interestingly, **per-capita income** has a significant effect on life evaluations, but not on affect.
+Interestingly, **per-capita income has a significant effect on life evaluations, but not on affect**.
 In other words, you evaluate your life more highly when you have more money, but more money doesn't make you *feel* much happier.

 Some of us are probably thinking that's crazy.
 Of course money makes you happier!
 Some of the biggest problems in our lives are because we don't have enough money, right?
 And who isn't excited about getting a raise?